 Lois DeBacker serves as managing director of The Kresge Foundation’s Environment Program, which focuses on helping communities build resilience in the face of climate change.
-She joined the Kresge staff in February 2008.
+She joined the foundation in February 2008.

 Lois is the recipient of the 2015 Nicholas P. Bollman Award from the Funders’ Network for Smart Growth and Livable Communities.
 She serves on the External Advisory Board of the University of Michigan’s Graham Environmental Sustainability Institute and as the secretary of the board of directors of the Birmingham Bloomfield Art Center.
-She is the immediate past board president of the Consultative Group on Biological Diversity.
+She is a past board president of the Biodiversity Funders Group and has served other grantmaker affinity groups in a variety of capacities.

 Photo: Douglas Schaible